 The aluminum, glass and steel structure features 17 spires.
 There is no significance to this number.
 Original designs were too expensive, so changes were made, among them a reduction in the number of spires.
 The changes did not alter the basic design or the interior square footage of the chapel, however.
 The chapel structure cost $3.5 million to build.
 Furnishings, pipe organs, liturgical fittings and adornments of the chapel were presented as gifts from individuals, organizations, and donations from Easter offerings made at Air Force bases.
 The chapel was recently named one of CNN's most epic churches in America.

 Come and see the Chapel this summer before it closes for restoration.
-The Chapel will closed in February of 2019 and remain closed for several years.
+The Chapel will be closed starting June 18, 2019 and remain closed for several years.
 An exact date has not been determined yet.
 The restoration will involve cleaning, replacing, and protecting the structure to preserve its beauty for future generations.
 While the repairs take place, visitors will be able to view a video tour experience of the chapel at the visitor center.

-What are the top 10 must-see attractions at the US Air Force Academy?
+What are the top 11 must-see attractions at the U.S. Air Force Academy?

 - B-52 Display

 - Cadet Chapel (The chapel will close for repairs on January 1, 2019 and will remain closed until further notice).